-(7) "Cannabis hemp nutritional products" means cannabis hemp for consumption by humans and animals as food including, but not limited to: The seed, seed protein, seed oil, essential fatty acids, seed cake, dietary fiber, or any preparation or extract thereof.

-(8) "Cannabis products" means products that contain cannabis or cannabis extracts, have a measurable THC concentration greater than three-tenths of one percent, and are intended for human consumption or application, including, but not limited to, edible products, tinctures, concentrates, topical creams, salves, and other medical preparations.
-"Cannabis products" does not include usable cannabis.

-(9) "Collective garden" means qualifying patients sharing responsibility for acquiring and supplying the resources required to produce, process, and deliver cannabis for medical use such as, for example, a location for a collective garden; equipment, supplies and labor necessary to plant, grow, and harvest cannabis; cannabis plants, seeds, and cutting; and equipment, supplies, and labor necessary for proper construction, plumping, wiring, and ventilation of a garden of cannabis plants.

-(10) "Commercial production" means the production of cannabis hemp products for sale or profit.

-(11) "Correctional facility" has the same meaning as provided in RCW 72.09.015.

-(12) "Designated provider" means a person who:

-(a) Is eighteen years of age or older;

-(b) Has been designated in writing by a patient to serve as a designated provider under this chapter;

-(c) Is prohibited from consuming ((marijuana)) cannabis obtained for the personal, medical use of the patient for whom the individual is acting as designated provider; ((and))

-(d) Is the designated provider to only one patient at any one time; and

-(e) Is in compliance with the terms and conditions set forth in RCW 69.51A.040.

-(13) "Dispense" means the selection, measuring, packaging, labeling, delivery, or retail sale of cannabis by an employee, volunteer, officer, or operator of a licensed cannabis for medical use dispenser to a qualifying patient or designated provider.
+- to: The seed, seed protein, seed oil, essential fatty acids, seed cake, dietary fiber, or any preparation or extract thereof. - (8) "Cannabis products" means products that contain cannabis or cannabis extracts, have a measurable THC concentration greater than three-tenths of one percent, and are intended for human consumption or application, including, but not limited to, edible products, tinctures, concentrates, topical creams, salves, and other medical preparations.
+"Cannabis products" does not include usable cannabis. - (9) "Collective garden" means qualifying patients sharing responsibility for acquiring and supplying the resources required to produce, process, and deliver cannabis for medical use such as, for example, a location for a collective garden; equipment, supplies and labor necessary to plant, grow, and harvest cannabis; cannabis plants, seeds, and cutting; and equipment, supplies, and labor necessary for proper construction, plumbing, wiring, and ventilation of a garden of cannabis plants. - (10) "Commercial production" means the production of cannabis hemp products for sale or profit. - (11) "Correctional facility" has the same meaning as provided in RCW 72.09.015. - (12) "Designated provider" means a person who: - (a) Is eighteen years of age or older; - (b) Has been designated in writing by a patient to serve as a designated provider under this chapter; - (c) Is prohibited from consuming ($(\frac{marijuana}{})$) $\frac{cannabis}{}$ obtained for the personal, medical use of the patient for whom the individual is acting as designated provider; ($(\frac{and}{})$) - (d) Is the designated provider to only one patient at any one time; and - (e) Is in compliance with the terms and conditions set forth in RCW 69.51A.040. - (13) "Dispense" means the selection, measuring, packaging, labeling, delivery, or retail sale of cannabis by an employee,

-(14) "Dispensary" means the premises and equipment where cannabis is dispensed to qualifying patients and designated providers, including all vehicles and equipment used to transport cannabis from a licensed cannabis for medical use dispenser to a qualifying patient or designated provider.
+- volunteer, officer, or operator of a licensed cannabis for medical use dispenser to a qualifying patient or designated provider. - (14) "Dispensary" means the premises and equipment where cannabis is dispensed to qualifying patients and designated providers, including all vehicles and equipment used to transport cannabis from a licensed cannabis for medical use dispenser to a qualifying patient or designated provider. - (15) "Dry product" refers to any dry compound of the cannabis plant.
+Any processed plant product is not considered dry product.